sphinx-gallery/sphinx-gallery/README.rst

 <https://github.com/sphinx-gallery/sphinx-gallery>`_.
 You need
 ``setuptools`` installed in your system to install Sphinx-Gallery.

-You will also need have installed:
+You will also need have installed the dependencies listed above and `nosetests`

-* Sphinx
-* matplotlib
-* pillow

 To install everything do::